No dog owner wants their dog to get fleas. But if it happens, what’s better: chemical or natural flea control?

 #1 Look For All Natural Products

-But … this is really important: don’t believe the label just because it says it’s “natural.”
-Manufacturers know dog owners want natural products so they use that word very loosely, and some ingredients aren’t natural at all!
+But (this is really important) don’t believe the label just because it says it’s “natural.”
+Manufacturers know dog owners want natural products.
+So they use the word very loosely, and some ingredients aren’t natural at all!

-- The Environmental Working Group website: EWG has searchable information on toxicity of various chemicals that are used in cosmetics.
+- The Environmental Working Group website.
+EWG has searchable information on toxicity of various chemicals used in cosmetics.

-- The National Pesticide Information Center provides information on many pesticide ingredients, including inactive ingredients.
+- The National Pesticide Information Center.
+They provide information on many pesticide ingredients, including inactive ingredients.

 #3 Read The Warnings

-Of course, avoid any products that carry warnings in case you get the product on your own skin.
+Avoid any products that warn you not to get the product on your own skin.
 If it isn’t safe for you, it’s not safe for your dog!